vtortega/BayesFilter-OccupancyGrid-Robotics-/README.md

 3. **Rotation:**
    - Turns the robot in the desired amount of radians.
+   - It's possible to make a more refined turn by mulitplying the velocity by the angle difference, so as the angle difference gets lower, it gets more precise

 3. **Move to a point:**
    - Uses the rotation function to align the angle of the robot with the desired destination and sets the velocity of the wheels equal to each other, stopping when near the goal point.